-In addition to the PICDEMTM and dsPICDEMTM demonstration/development board series of circuits, Microchip has a line of evaluation kits and demonstration software for analog filter design, Keeloq® security ICs, CAN, IrDA®, PowerSmart® battery management, Seevaluation system, Sigma-Delta ADC, flow rate sensing, plus many more.
+In addition to the PICDEMTM and dsPICDEMTM demonstration/development board series of circuits, Microchip has a line of evaluation kits and demonstration software for analog filter design, Keeloq® security ICs, CAN, IrDA®, PowerSmart battery management, SEEVAL® evaluation system, Sigma-Delta ADC, flow rate sensing, plus many more.

-Check the Microchip web page (www.microchip.com) and the latest "Product Selector Guide" (DS00148) for the complete list of demonstration, development and evaluation kits.
+Check the Microchip web page (www.microchip.com) for the complete list of demonstration, development and evaluation kits.

-25.0 ELECTRICAL CHARACTERISTICS
+27.0 ELECTRICAL CHARACTERISTICS